The Benefits of a Strong Gut Brain Connection and How to Increase It

 The good news is that you can treat GI conditions and improve your gut health by using techniques for anxiety and depression.

-The gut-brain connection can help us rebuild our gut health.
+The gut brain axis can help us rebuild our gut health.
 It starts with managing your stress.

 We know that gut bacteria affects brain health.
 How do probiotics fit into the equation and what are psychobiotics?
 Read below, my friend.